alekcz/firestream/README.md

 ## Limits
 The theoretical limits* of `firestream` (i.e. running it on the biggest machine you can find) are derived by using an 8th of the limits of firebase.
 For pico-scale applications or MVPs it's unlikely you'll hit the limits of firebase or `firestream`.
 Here they are anyway:

-- Maximum system throughput (reads and writes): ~500 per second
+- Maximum system throughput writes: ~500 per second
 - Maximum payload during write: 2MB
-- Maximum write speed: ~0.5MB per second
+- Maximum write speed: ~1MB per second (my internet doesn't lemme test faster)
 - Maximmum data transfer per read: 200MB
 - Maximum number of messages per topic: 9 million